How to Validate JSON Online Free - JSON Schema Validation Guide 2025

 Top Action Bar:

-• Open JSON - Upload files from computer
+• Open JSON - Upload files directly from computer (supports drag-and-drop)

-• Load Schema - Import JSON Schema for validation
+• Load Schema - Import JSON Schema for structural validation

 Editor Panel:

-• Syntax highlighting - Color-coded keys, values, brackets
+• Syntax highlighting - Color-coded keys (blue), values (green), brackets (gray)

 Validation Modes:

-• Real-time - Instant error detection as you type
+• Real-time validation - Instant error detection as you type (updates every 300ms)

-• Schema validation - Check against JSON Schema rules
+• Schema validation - Check against JSON Schema Draft 2020-12 rules

-• JSON5 support - Accept comments/trailing commas, export standard JSON
+• JSON5 support - Accept comments and trailing commas in input, export standard JSON

 How to Use AI for JSON Validation